A Penny for Jane

-A Penny for Jane is an American rock band from Las Vegas, led by Anthony Valentino and Denny Mishler.
+Penny for Jane is an American rock band from Las Vegas, led by Anthony Valentino and Denny Mishler.
 The band started out as a songwriting partnership between Valentino and Mishler, but eventually grew into a full band ensemble.

 History

 A Penny for Jane was formed in Las Vegas in 2007.
 The band consists of Anthony Valentino on vocals, Denny Mishler on lead guitar, Chris Bitonti on rhythm guitar, and Craig David on bass guitar.
 The music of A Penny for Jane has appeared on The WB, ABC, CBS, NBC and Lifetime on shows such as Smallville, The O.C., One Tree Hill, Friday Night Lights, and America's Next Top Model.
 The band has been featured in local and national press including Raw Vegas TV and Guitar Player magazine.
 Dashboard Confessional drummer Mike Marsh provides drums and some vocals for A Penny For Jane's EP.
 The group has opened for groups such as Lifehouse, Fuel, Paolo Nutini, Sara Bareilles and Colbie Caillat.